lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 > Given a reverse time series of daily integers (that is, most recent number first), calculate the 7-day trailing difference

 The solution is a branched flow containing a drop to create the offset.
-Here's a function to create the flow.

 ````scala
 def trailingDifference(offset: Int) = Flow() { implicit b =>